--Book your airplane ticket early, to find good prices and connecting flights.--

 If you have to spend the night on the mainland, and have to take the boat the next morning, it is best to spend the night in one of the two ports; Piraeus or Rafina.
 On this site you will find surely a hotel that is suitable for you in Piraeus.
 Do not forget to indicate an area in Athens to make the search easier: www.greekhotel.gr/

-No matter if you come by plane or by boat, we will come to pick you up and bring you to Aliki Panorama hotel.
+If you come by plane, we will come to pick you up and bring you to the hotel.
+(5 minutes drive)

 If you prefer to have your own transportation, you can also rent a car with Chaniotis car rental.
 Please e-mail well in advance so that this car will be waiting for you on arrival.
 Here you can also rent a bike, quad or bicycle.